macy-li/local_aws/README.md

 ```

 #### Localstack AWS CLI (optional)
-The project provides the awslocal command line, a simple wrapper around the `aws` command line interface for use with LocalStack.
+Localstack provides the `awslocal` command line, a simple wrapper around the `aws` command line interface for use with LocalStack.
 ```
 pip install awscli-local
 ```

 #### Localstack AWS SAM CLI
-The project provides the samlocal command line, a simple wrapper around the `aws sam` CLI for use with LocalStack.
+Localstack provides the `samlocal` command line, a simple wrapper around the AWS `sam` CLI for use with LocalStack.

 ```
 pip install aws-sam-cli-local
 ```
 ### Running

 By default, LocalStack is started inside a Docker container by running: